 Then there is the Giant Forest Hog which is the largest of the wild swine found in Africa.
-Again they have nocturnal habits and live inside of forest.
+Again they have nocturnal habits and live inside forests.
 You might be able to spot them by day in Queen Elizabeth National Park along the Channel drive.
-They have an average life span of 4-8years.
+They have an average life span of 4-8 years.

-Lastly, this lovely striped horse is found in two national parks in Uganda which are; Lake Mburo and Kidepo Valley National Parks.
-The Burchell Zebra is commonly found all over eastern and southern Africa.
+This lovely striped horse is found in two national parks in Uganda which are; Lake Mburo national park and Kidepo Valley National Park.
+The Burchell’s Zebra is commonly found all over eastern and southern Africa.
 Thus you can see them in large groups.

 Zebras are lovely to look at and many people enjoy watching and viewing them.
 They have a grumpy and quite feisty disposition and when colonialist tried to use them as domestic animals, they failed.
 I think it is much nicer to watch them in the wild then maybe on some farmyard.

-Therefore, Herbivores can often be seen on game drives in Uganda’s National Parks.
+Herbivores can often be seen on game drives in Uganda’s National Parks.
 But even outside of parks – Uganda is home to both Forest Elephants and Savanna Elephants.
 Hence both can be seen on Game Drives and Nature Walks in the Parks.
-Thus they have an average life span of 25 years.